Pop-Circle/Personal-Assistant/README.md

 	to choose sleep and wake up times for the device.
 And i got Github working :D.
 	P.S if doesnt run, remove proxy details from gradle.properties but gitignore should ignore this anyway

+-2015-19-26 : Jackie

+	Added database functionality for events in PaDbHelper.java All events functions are at the bottom of PaDbHelper